 I’ll start with a disclaimer.
 This isn’t one of those articles that tells you to save money by packing your lunch or giving up your daily latte.
 We’ve all heard that advice again and again (and again).
 Those tips work.
-But if you’re looking for one simple, painless way to make your money work harder and save more in 2019, read on.
+But if you’re looking for one simple, painless way to make your money work harder and save more this year, read on.

 Even if you’ve been killing it in the saving department, you might not be earning as much interest as you possibly can.
 With a traditional savings account, you could be earning just pennies in interest each month.
 If there was a simple way to earn more, wouldn’t you want to do it?

-If you want to earn more interest, look into opening a money market account.
-A money market account is like a traditional savings account, but better.
-Money market accounts are better because they usually offer higher interest rates than traditional savings accounts—some more than 20x the national average!
+If you want to earn more interest, look into opening a money market account—it’s like a traditional savings account, but better.

 How to open a money market account

 Money market accounts are easy to open, and many have low minimum amounts.
 You could start with just $5 or $10!
 You can open an account at your local bank or credit union, or through on online bank.
 Online banks may offer higher rates because they don’t have the expense of maintaining brick and mortar locations.

 If you’re already saving in a traditional savings account, consider transferring some of those funds into a money market account and setting up automatic deposits from your paycheck.
 That way, you’ll be putting money away before you even have a chance to miss it.

 A money market account is great for funds you don’t need access to every day—like if you’re saving for an emergency fund, a new car, or if you’re making a plan to pay for college.

 Things to consider about a money market account

 - They usually limit the number of withdrawals and transfers you can make each month.
 But hey, the whole point was to save more, right?